W3bzee/W3bzee/README.md

 Hello, thanks for stopping in 👋

-My name is ✨W3bzee✨, it is nice to meet you!
 I have been learning full stack Web3 Development including but not limited to Solidity, Python and JavaScript.
-My primary skillset remains on the back-end including NFT contract deployment and trading tools.
+My primary skillset remains on the back-end development including Python Applications and trading tools.
 I also have established various discord bots and servers, but I enjoy taking on any challenges that need development.

 ## ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=Python&logoColor=black) Projects
 ### I. [Discord Stock Chart Bot](W3bzee/stockPlotDiscordBot) 	:chart_with_upwards_trend: